pgeu/pgeu-system/docs/confreg/skinning.md

 `.test` to the end of the filename (e.g. `schedule.html.test`) and then access the URL with `?test=1`.

+## Template errors

+If a template related error occurs when rending a conference page, because of an issue with the page or with the base template (but not with static pages), the template wll be disabled and the page rendered without skinning.
+If this happens, a http header named `X-Conference-Template-Error` will be added to the response, and contain the error message from `jinja2`.

 # Static building

 If static pages are used, the script `deploystatic.py` can be used to